 When workload distribution problems occur, you can use the information in this topic to diagnose problems.

-To diagnose workload distribution problems, complete the following steps:
+To diagnose workload distribution problems for server applications, complete the following steps:

 1. To determine whether a first-tier load balancer has connected to the Lifeline Advisor, issue the following command: